-Master Plumbers' Limited Mutual Liability Company, In Rehabilitation for plumbers.
-All policies were written on an annual basis with January 1 effective dates.
+Master Plumbers' Limited Mutual Liability Company, In Rehabilitation

 Master Plumbers' Limited Mutual Liability Company was placed in rehabilitation on March 29, 1994, by the Circuit Court for Dane County, Wisconsin.
-Matthew C. Mandt is appointed as Special Deputy Rehabilitator.
+In 2004, Roger A. Peterson replaced Matthew C. Mandt as Special Deputy Rehabilitator.
 Society Insurance, a Mutual Company performs claim adjustment and administrative services for the rehabilitator pursuant to a contract approved by the court.

 Master Plumbers' issued assessable policies and was licensed only in Wisconsin.
-The company wrote workers' compensation, other liability, and auto liability coverage
+The company wrote worker's compensation, other liability, and auto liability coverage for plumbers.
+All policies were written on an annual basis with January 1 effective dates.